jordz3/LoRa-Lab/README.md

 To setup an experimental LoRa parameter configuration to test, edit the `my_library.cpp` file as needed.

-The LoRa Library this module has been based of is: https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md Please see the API.md for values each variable can take.
+Please see the API.md for values each variable can take.

 ## Lab Set-Up